 This is a follow up story for TAB Performance.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published about 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Our names are Justin and Casey and we are two brothers who have spent the last 10 years building and growing an aftermarket motorcycle exhaust and accessory business.
 Our main product is exhaust, but have been able to expand our business by adding several complimentary branded products as well as kitting package deals that might include non competing complementary products made by other companies.
 If someone needs another product to enhance or use the product you make, you might as well offer it to your customer to create a more complete and pleasant shopping experience for your customer base.

 We have grown a little over double every year for the past 4 years and are using that income to reinvest into new products and new capabilities for our company.
 Just this year we were able to purchase new equipment to allow us the ability to manufacture many complex parts ourselves which cuts down on cost and enhances our ability to be agile and adapt to new products quickly.

 Tell us about what you’ve been up to!
 Has the business been growing?

 We have added over $200k worth of manufacturing equipment and 3 new employees in the last year and are continuing to have success in developing and marketing new and exciting products.
 We continue to really be amazed at the value of high-quality Youtube videos.
 There really is nothing like the customer being able to see all the steps to a product.
 We have utilized the Vlogger community very aggressively allowing others to make videos with our product for their channels and cross-promoting.
 Being able to be available to our customer base from a nonbiased 3rd party who has shared interest really goes a long way towards making a customer feel comfortable enough to spend their hard-earned dollars with you.